-During the cooler months join the managers and other travellers each evening for happy hour at the bar and camp kitchen building and enjoy a beverage on the large deck whilst watching the sun disappear behind the lake.
+In the evenings join the managers and other travellers each evening for happy hour at the bar and camp kitchen building and enjoy a beverage on the large deck whilst watching the sun disappear behind the lake.

 If you’re a traveller who enjoys the luxury of a nice comfortable bed that doesn’t have 4 wheels (my hands up!) then you must book a stay in one of the stylish rooms in the refurbished shearing quarters.
 You’ll also find a kitchen, shared bathroom and ANOTHER beautiful big deck taking in those water views.
 There is also a 2 bedroom cottage available which sleeps up to 4.

 For some further luxury, make sure you book your turn in their new bath house and enjoy a sunset dip overlooking the Lake.

 The Lake itself is a beautiful natural oasis with seasonal water lilies lining the shallow waters edge and shady river red gums lining the bank.